Microswimmers learning chemotaxis with genetic algorithms: Results

 \subsection{Microswimmer model}

 As a simple model we use the so-called three-bead swimmer introduced originally by Najafi and Golestanian \cite{Najafi2004}.
 It swims in a viscous fluid of viscosity $\eta$ via periodic, nonreciprocal deformations of two arms, connecting three aligned beads of radius $R$, located at positions $x_i$, $i=1,2,3$ (see top left panel in Fig.~\ref{Fig:1}).
 The central bead is connected to the outer beads by two arms: their variable lengths $L_1$ and $L_2$ are extended and stretched by time-dependent forces $F_i(t)$ acting on the hydrodynamically interacting beads, which determine the bead velocities $v_i(t)$ \cite{Golestanian2008} (see SI Appendix).
-In this manner a force-free microswimmer (i.e., $\sum_i F_i = 0$) is able to perform locomotion via nonreciprocal motions of the beads resulting in a directed displacement of the center of mass (COM) position $x_\mathrm{c}=(x_1+x_2+x_3)/3$ \cite{Najafi2004}.
+In this manner a force-free microswimmer (i.e., $\sum_i F_i = 0$) is able to perform locomotion via nonreciprocal motions of the beads\az{,} resulting in a directed displacement of the center of mass (COM) position $x_\mathrm{c}=(x_1+x_2+x_3)/3$ \cite{Najafi2004}.
 We choose as basic units the bead radius $R$, the viscosity $\eta$ and the maximum force on a bead $F_0$ such that $|F_i|<F_0$.
 Hence the unit of time is $T_0=\eta R^2/F_0$.
 In previous studies of this model either the forces or the linearly connected bead velocities $v_i(t)$ have been prescribed via a periodic, nonreciprocal motion pattern \cite{Najafi2004,Earl2007,Golestanian2008}.
 Alternatively a Q-learning procedure \cite{Tsang2018} has been applied \az{(see also Discussion section)}.
+In our ML approach the swimmer does not follow a prescribed motion but is able to move forward after sufficiently long training and to respond to chemical fields autonomously by a continuous change of the arm lengths.